 Our local jurisdiction (town, city, county, law enforcement) commits to the following:

-- Provide jurisdiction-wide training about the Near Miss Spectrum, the impact of near misses and perceived risk, and secure leadership input and support for this Serious Injury and Fatality (SIF) prevention program
+- Provide jurisdiction-wide training on the Near Miss Spectrum, the impact of near misses and perceived risk, and secure leadership input and support for this near miss, collision, injury and fatality prevention program

 - Investigate all reported incidents of motor vehicle – bicycle collisions and criminal near misses with the same priority as any other case of assault with a deadly weapon